kutschke/Production/README.md

 Now trigger a test to verify that mu2e-github-bot can run on swarm I have disabled the duplicate webhook.
 Let's see if it all still works.
 Check that it still works after deleting the redundant webhook.
+Test the "test with" feature, launched from Production.